dzhang32/biocthis_workshop/index.md

 # How to make Bioconductor-friendly packages using `biocthis`?

+`usethis` and `biocthis` are convienient helper packages for developing R/bioconductor packages respectively.

 ## usethis

 - [usethis](https://usethis.r-lib.org/) has a lot of functions to enable easy package development.